redhat-developer/intellij-openshift-connector/README.md

 Feedback & Questions
 ====================
-If you discover an issue please file a bug and we will fix it as soon as possible.
+If you discover an issue please file a bug, and we will fix it as soon as possible.
 * File a bug in [GitHub Issues](https://github.com/redhat-developer/intellij-openshift-connector/issues).
 * Chat with us on [Gitter](https://gitter.im/redhat-developer/openshift-connector).